lindsaygelle/AWSComprehend/README.md

 Please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file for more detailed guidelines on contributing to this project.

-We appreciate your contributions and look forward to working together to make this[AWS Comprehend](https://www.github.com/lindsaygelle/AWSComprehend) project even better!
+We appreciate your contributions and look forward to working together to make this [AWS Comprehend](https://www.github.com/lindsaygelle/AWSComprehend) project even better!

 # License
 [AWSComprehend](https://www.github.com/lindsaygelle/AWSComprehend) is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
 Feel free to use, modify, and distribute the code within this repository as per the terms of the license.